ktenzer/keithtenzer.com/_posts/2023-11-20-Mutating_Temporal_Workflows_with_Update.md

 ![Trivia w/Update](/assets/2023-11-20/trivia-game-update.png)

 Using Update, we are able to validate a player being unique as part of the same call instead of separately.
 In addition we reduced Temporal primitive calls from three to just one.
-FInally, we were able to remove inefficient polling.
+Finally, we were able to remove inefficient polling.

 ### Query/Signal/Query Code (old)
 The old code before Update.